elcicd/el-CICD-docs/tutorial.md

 The odd spelling of the Git repositories was purposefully used for testing purposes.

 These test repositories contain a basic demonstration of the full gamut of el-CICD functionality with regards to builds and deployments across the SDLC.
-You will need to modify the contents of these repositories and/or run scripts contained in them during the course of this tutorial.
-[NOTE: You may optionally omit some of these if you choose, but you will have to modify the default [Project Definition File](operating-manual.md#project-definition-file), `test-cicd.yml`, in `el-CICD-config` and remove the microservices or libraries you remove.]
+You will need to modify the contents of these repositories and/or run scripts contained in them during the course of this tutorial.  [**Note:** You may optionally omit some of these if you choose, but you will have to modify the default [Project Definition File](operating-manual.md#project-definition-file), `test-cicd.yml`, in `el-CICD-config` and remove the microservices or libraries you remove.]

 You should also create a sibling directory to the `el-CICD`, `cicd-secrets`, that will contain a collection of secrets, six in total,  you will need to gather to run this tutorial.
 Your final local el-CICD directory should look like the following: